AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/configure-aem-guides-mcp.md

 >
 > ChatGPT requires the MCP server to be available through a **publicly accessible HTTPS endpoint with a valid, publicly trusted TLS certificate**.
 >
-> HTTP endpoints, `localhost`, private IP addresses, and self-signed certificates aren't supported for this connection.
+> HTTP endpoints, `localhost`, private IP addresses, and self-signed certificates aren't supported.
 The AEM instance must be exposed through an HTTPS host, such as a load balancer, reverse proxy, or Dispatcher configured with TLS.
 >
 > The external author URL configured in **Day CQ Link Externalizer** must also point to the public HTTPS address.
 Otherwise, the OAuth discovery metadata can advertise incorrect authentication endpoints and prevent sign-in.

-### Configure the connector

 1. Verify that your MCP server is available at a public HTTPS URL in the following format: